Top Tips & FAQs

 If you experience leakage:

 Keep in mind that there may be a learning curve as you become more familiar with your body and cycle while using Kind Cup.
 We suggest making sure that the KIND CUP logo, on the inner back wall of the cup, is closest to your backbone, and the shorter, front wall, is facing forward.
 Also, feel the cup base to be sure it is fully opened, not folded, and has created a seal against your vaginal wall after insertion.
 Unlike some other cups where you might have to manually check by feeling with your index finger if the upper ring has fully opened, Kind Cup is designed so you shouldn’t need to.
 In fact, sometimes doing the bare minimum during insertion to get your full pop-open and seal leads to the greatest success with this unique design.
 Many of us have developed habits and techniques with previous cups that might not be necessary when using Kind Cup.
-So, if you haven't done LESS yet, give that a try. :)
+So, if you haven't done LESS yet, give that a try. :) NOTE: If you notice the vent holes at the top of your cup look clogged when you remove the cup, that could have been causing some leakage, so make sure to remove your cup, clean it fully, then reinsert and secure your seal.

 Creating an effective seal: